mpi-performance-guidelines/mpi-performance-guidelines.github.io/progress.md

 ---
 layout: page
-title: Demystifying Progress for MPI Nonblocking Operations
+title: Ensuring Progress for MPI Nonblocking Operations
 ---

 Welcome back to MPI Best Practices for Performance.
 In this article we